-In short, I argued that God sees us as His masterpieces, His precious works of art.
-And accepting that truth enables us to see ourselves in such a different light.
-In John 17:23 Yeshua Jesus prays to the Father that WE, His children would recognize and KNOW that God the Father loves us just as God the Father loves and sees Yeshua Jesus.
+In John 17:23 Jesus prays to the Father that we, His children, would recognize and know that God the Father loves us just as God the Father loves and sees Christ Jesus.

 God the Father sees His Son as Perfect, Blameless, Beloved, Righteous, Well Pleasing, Delighted In.
-WELCOME!
-And this is how He sees those of us who trust in Yeshua Jesus’ Beloved Name, not because of our works or grand efforts, lest any man should boast, (Ephesians 2:8-9) but because of our faith in the finish work of His Son for us on the Cross.
+ALWAYS WELCOME IN HIS PRESENCE!
+And this is how He sees those of us who trust in Christ Jesus’ Beloved Name, not because of our works or grand efforts, lest any man should boast, (Ephesians 2:8-9) but because of our faith in the finished work of His Son for us on the Cross.

 The Greek word used for “Workmanship” is actually “Poiema,” from which we get the English word “Poem, Poetry.”